mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 # The Problem

-TCP is a reliable ordered protocol.
+TCP is a reliable-ordered protocol.

 To deliver packets reliably and in order under packet loss, it is necessary to hold more recent packet in a queue, while waiting for dropped packets to be resent.
 Otherwise, data would be delivered out of order.

-This is called head of line blocking and it causes problems for multiplayer games, because games are networked not by request/response or by exchanging events, but by sending time series data like player input and the state of objects in the world.
+This is called head of line blocking and it causes problems for multiplayer games, because games are networked not by request/response or by exchanging events, but by rapidly sending time series data like player input and the state of objects in the world.

 This creates a frustrating and almost comedically tragic problem for game developers.
 The most recent data they want is delayed while waiting for old data to be resent, data that by the time it arrives, is too old to be used.